MichaelGalo/Roll-for-Recipe/README.md

 1. **Create an account**
    - Given the unauthorized user wants to access the application
-   - When the unauthorized user loads the site initially, clicks on the "create account" and enters in log-in info (name & password)
+   - When the unauthorized user loads the site initially, clicks on the "create account" and enters in log-in info (name & email)
    - Then the page will automatically redirect to the enter profile details page, then after that save to the home splash page

 ### Authorized User